rubengamboa/4820-slides/ch03-design-theory.md

 <br>

 * Again, this is in BCNF
-* The key is title, year
+* The key is title, year, StarName
-* The only real nontrivial FD is title, year $\rightarrow$ starName
+* There are no nontrivial FDs

 ---